 Streatham U19s are struggling for form, managing just 3 points from their last 6 games (17% of available points).
 Their 1-0-5 (W-D-L) record shows difficulties picking up results, with 5 defeats outweighing the 1 wins.

-The defense has leaked 47 goals at an alarming 7.8 per game.
+The defense has leaked 48 goals at an alarming 8.0 per game.
 This vulnerability is putting enormous pressure on the attack to outscore opponents, which isn't sustainable long-term.
-Concerningly, more goals have been shipped recently, suggesting concentration or fatigue issues.
+Positively, fewer goals have been conceded recently, indicating improved defensive organization.
 The concerning -32 goal difference underlines the need for improvement at both ends.

 Ida Oksanen has been a reliable presence between the pipes, posting a 89.6% save percentage and 8.13 GAA.
 With 0 wins from 3 games, the goaltending has been a strength.

-Most recently, a 5-8 defeat to Cardiff Junior Devils U19s was a tough lesson to absorb.
+Most recently, a 4-9 defeat to MK Storm u19 A was a tough lesson to absorb.
 However, 5 heavy defeats by 3+ goals are concerning and suggest the team can struggle when things go wrong.